 Insurance accruals.
 The Company's consolidated balance sheets include liabilities with respect to claims for self-insured workers' compensation (with a self-insured retention of \$4 million per claim) and general liability (with a self-insured retention of \$1 million per claim and a one-time \$1 million corridor).
 The Company's retentions are insured through a wholly-owned captive insurance subsidiary.
 The Company estimates the required liability of such claims, utilizing an actuarial method, based upon various assumptions, which include, but are not limited to, our historical loss experience, projected loss development factors, actual payroll and other data.
 The required liability is also subject to adjustment in the future based upon the changes in claims experience, including changes in the number of incidents (frequency) and changes in the ultimate cost per incident (severity).
-As of January 30, 2016 and January 31, 2015, insurance accruals of \$44.4 million and \$45.9 million, respectively, were recorded in trade accounts payable and accrued expenses and other liabilities.
-Adjustments resulting from changes in historical loss trends have helped control expenses during fiscal 2015 and 2014, partially due to Company programs that have helped decrease both the number and cost of claims.
+As of January 28, 2017 and January 30, 2016, insurance accruals of \$43.1 million and \$44.4 million, respectively, were recorded in trade accounts payable and accrued expenses and other liabilities.
+Adjustments resulting from changes in historical loss trends have helped control expenses during fiscal 2016 and 2015, partially due to Company programs that have helped decrease both the number and cost of claims.
 Further, we do not anticipate any significant change in loss trends, settlements or other costs that would cause a significant change in our earnings.
-A 10% change in our self-insurance reserve would have affected net earnings by \$3.0 million for fiscal 2015.
+A 10% change in our self-insurance reserve would have affected net income by \$3.0 million for fiscal 2016.